Skip to main content

 The Office of Student Financial Assistance recognizes households can experience changes in income or other circumstances that are not reflected in their information from two years prior.
 When these situations occur, it is possible to re-evaluate a student’s aid eligibility based on their current circumstances through the Professional Judgement(PJ) process.
 For more information, visit our Professional Judgement page.

 Yes, you must apply each year.
-The priority date is December 1st each year.
-FAFSA applications are available starting in October for the upcoming year.
+The priority date for the 2025-2026 FAFSA is February 15th.
+FAFSA applications are available starting in December for the upcoming year.

 At this time, only the 23-24 Professional Judgement application is available to complete.
 The 23-24 Professional Judgement form considers extenuating circumstances that have occurred in 2023, thus is based on the 2023 expected income.